bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 - Symbol: trading pair on the chain
 - Side: buy or sell
-- Price: only limit price orders are supported in Binance Chain v1.0
+- Price: only limit price orders are supported in Beacon Chain  v1.0
 - Amount
 - Time In Force: Binance DEX supports `Immediate Or Cancel` (IOC) and `Good Till Expiry` (GTE) orders.
 GTE orders can quote on the exchange until they are filled by the opposite orders satisfying